Political Science (POLI) 342Back to courses | Print page

-Political Science 342 includes in-depth studies of nine individual cases; eight countries plus the European Union (EU), which affords us the opportunity to explain different and similar observations.
-For instance, studying Britain and France, two of the case studies in this course, can lead to fruitful comparisons of industrial democracies, or comparisons between on of these two countries and other political systems.
+Political Science 342 includes in-depth studies of eight individual cases; seven countries plus the European Union (EU), which affords us the opportunity to explain different and similar observations.
+For instance, studying Britain and France, two of the case studies in this course, can lead to fruitful comparisons of industrial democracies, or comparisons between one or both of these two countries and other political systems.
 Or, as a Communist country, China can be meaningfully compared with Russia, a former-Communist country or you may use these two countries to compare with aspects of other countries.
-India, Mexico, Nigeria, and South Africa are all Third World countries that are examined in this course and are also useful for comparison.
-The European Union represents the regional integration in the larger context of globalization.
+India, Mexico, and Nigeria, are all Third World countries that are examined in this course and are also useful for comparison among themselves or with other countries.
+The European Union represents regional integration in the larger context of globalization.
 Together, these case studies generate a wealth of information that allows us to construct the key features for each of the individual cases, examine similarities and differences among various political systems, and appreciate the diversity of the political world.
 The case studies also permit interesting conclusions and allow for the generation of useful questions.
 Most importantly, though, the case studies examined allow you to begin to engage in comparative political analysis.
 Remember that the task of comparative analysis is not simply to describe what is going on in one, two, or more countries, but it is to dig for credible reasons for why these things are going on and offer clear evidence for the ideas you unearth.

 When you have completed Political Science 342: Introduction to Comparative Politics, you should be able to achieve the following course objectives.